Steve Wozniak

-As of February 2020, Wozniak has remained an employee of Apple in a ceremonial capacity since stepping down in 1985.
-In recent years, he has helped fund multiple entrepreneurial efforts dealing in areas such as telecommunications, flash memory, technology and pop culture conventions, ecology, satellites, technical education and more.
+He has received numerous awards and honors for his work in philanthropy and the tech industry, including an induction into the National Inventors Hall of Fame in 2000.
+As of June 2024, Wozniak has remained an employee of Apple in a ceremonial capacity since stepping down in 1985.
+In recent years, he has helped fund multiple entrepreneurial efforts dealing in areas such as GPS and telecommunications, flash memory, technology and pop culture conventions, technical education, ecology, satellites and more.
+In addition to his American citizenship, Wozniak is also a Polish and Serbian citizen.

 Early life

 Stephen Gary Wozniak was born on August 11, 1950, in San Jose, California.
 His mother, Margaret Louise Wozniak (née Kern) (1923–2014), was from Washington state, and his father, Francis Jacob "Jerry" Wozniak (1925–1994) of Michigan, was an engineer for the Lockheed Corporation.
 Wozniak graduated from Homestead High School in 1968, in Cupertino, California.
-Steve has one brother, Mark Wozniak, a former tech executive who lives in Menlo Park.
-He also has one sister, Leslie Wozniak.
-She attended Homestead High School in Cupertino.
+Steve has one brother, Mark, a former tech executive who lives in Menlo Park.
+He also has one sister, Leslie, who attended Homestead High School in Cupertino.
 She is a grant adviser at Five Bridges Foundation, which helps at-risk youths in San Francisco.
-She once said it was her mother who introduced activism to her and her siblings.
+Leslie said it was her mother who introduced activism to her and her siblings.

 The name on Wozniak's birth certificate is "Stephan Gary Wozniak", but his mother said that she intended it to be spelled "Stephen", which is what he uses.
-He has mentioned the surname “Wozniak” being Polish.
+Wozniak is of Polish and German ancestry.
 In the early 1970s, Wozniak's blue box design earned him the nickname "Berkeley Blue" in the phreaking community.
 Wozniak has credited watching Star Trek and attending Star Trek conventions while in his youth as a source of inspiration for his starting Apple Computer.
+In his autobiography, iWoz, he also credits the Tom Swift Jr. books as an inspiration for becoming an engineer.